-The non-performing credit accounted for 9.76% and 7.10% of total credit receivables (NPL) for the year 2020, and 2021 respectively.
-The decrease in overdue accounts during the year 2021 corresponded with declining portfolio.
+The non-performing credit accounted for 7.10% and 6.17% of total credit receivables (NPL) for the year 2021, and 2022 respectively.
+The decrease in overdue accounts during the year 2022 corresponded with declining portfolio.
 The company has provided assistance in accordance with government support measure for customers affected by economic downturn.
 Upon the expiry of the assistant measure and customer returns to normal repayment terms, the company still continue to retain consideration for special doubtful debt provisioning.

-The ratios of write-off to total credit receivables during the year 2019, 2020, and 2021 were 1.08, 1.38 and 3.52 respectively.
-The increase for the year 2021 was a result of increase in hire purchase customer write-off by Baht 81.46 million over that of the prior year as the company proceeded faster with legal action against overdue customers, and considered faster write-off of receivables under litigation in accordance with the Revenue Department's ministerial rule revision regarding threshold for deductible write-off.
+The ratios of write-off to total credit receivables during the year 2020, 2021, and 2022 were 1.38, 3.52 and 1.86 respectively.
+The decrease for the year 2022 was a result of decrease in hire purchase customer writeoff by Baht 80.58 million over that of the prior year as the company collected more through faster collection followup and undertaking faster legal action against overdue customers.